Chamonix: Roads

-The nearest airport to Chamonix is Geneva Cointrin International and it is 88 km away.
+The nearest airport to Chamonix is Geneva Airport and it is 88 km away.

 Rail

 Chamonix is served by the metre-gauge St Gervais-Vallorcine Line, operated by SNCF.
 The line from Saint Gervais (on the standard-gauge rail network) to Chamonix opened in 1901; it was extended to Vallorcine in 1908.
 The line holds the record for the steepest gradient on any standard (adhesion) railway.
 There are 10 stations on this line within the commune of Chamonix: Montroc-le-Planet, Argentière, La Joux, Les Tines, Les Praz-de-Chamonix, Chamonix-Mont-Blanc, Chamonix-Aiguille-du-Midi, Les Moussoux, Les Pélerins and Les Bossons.

 From Vallorcine, the rail route continues over the border into Switzerland, meeting the SBB network at Martigny.
 This latter section, a metre-gauge cog railway, is operated by Transports de Martigny et Régions SA.
 The train service from Vallorcine to Martigny is known as the Mont Blanc Express.
 Timetables on the St Gervais-Vallorcine and Vallorcine-Martigny sections are synchronized.

 The 5.1-km Montenvers Railway is a cog railway that provides access to the tourist site of Montenvers.
 Opened in 1909, its rail station was built next to SNCF's Chamonix station on the St Gervais-Vallorcine Line.
 In fact the two stations are directly linked.
 Montenvers provides further tourist access to middle and high mountain areas.